natashamcintyre/acebook-JAANIS/README.md

 Rails.application.config.assets.precompile += %w( like_button.js )
 ```

 but I don't really understand it because then, OF COURSE, it had a HUGE freakout (or maybe I did) because for some reason the script was running before anything else, including the application.html.erb script, which meant that it kept throwing the error that React was not defined.
-I found out it's something to do with the require_tree, so I removed that line and TADA it worked!!
+I found out it's something to do with the require_tree, so I removed that line from the app/assets/javascripts/application.js file and TADA it worked!!
 Now we will probably find that the require_tree is actually needed for other functionality... :facepalm:

 I tried to remove the precompile instruction and replace the require_tree thing, probably because I feel they're doing similar things, but apparently they're not.